 If accepted, DLP participants would receive the following benefits:

-- Complimentary registration to the NASFAA Annual Conference and a stipend to be used on hotel, meals, travel (included is an invitation to come early and observe at the NASFAA Summer Board Meeting);
+- Complimentary registration to the NASFAA Annual Conference and reimbursement for hotel, meals, travel (included is an invitation to come early and observe at the NASFAA Summer Board Meeting);

-- Complimentary registration to the NASFAA Leadership Conference and a stipend to be used on hotel, meals, travel (included is a crash-course in legislative advocacy, via the Hill Visits program);
+- Complimentary registration to the NASFAA Leadership Conference and reimbursement for hotel, meals, travel (included is a crash-course in legislative advocacy, via the Hill Visits program);

 - One free online NASFAA U course, plus the associated credential test, to ideally be used within the DLP program year;